kyguy/kafka-summit-2021/README.md

 ## Managing the Cluster

 Just as we can manage Kafka clusters using the Strimzi _Cluster_ Operator, we can manage other Kafka components using the Strimzi _Entity_ Operator.
-Namely
+Components like:
 - Kafka topics
 - Kafka users